 This accredited course is the most advanced certification Bridge offers.
-It’s 100% online, but rather than working independently, trainees form an interactive cohort that works through the course together over 12 weeks, under the guidance of an instructor.
-Successful course completion results in a 150-hour certificate.
+It’s 100% online, but rather than working independently, you’ll join an interactive cohort that works through the course together over 12 weeks under the guidance of an instructor.
+When you complete the course, you’ll earn a 150-hour certificate.

 This is Bridge’s most popular TEFL/TESOL certification.
 It’s 120 hours of self-study, tutor-guided modules that take place 100% online.
-Trainees learn about language theory, ESL/EFL methodology, lesson planning, classroom management, English grammar, teaching special groups, and more.
+You’ll learn about language theory, ESL/EFL methodology, lesson planning, classroom management, English grammar, teaching special groups, and more.

-Experienced teachers can bundle the two courses to earn a 120-hour Specialized TEFL/TESOL Certificate, while new teachers often opt to combine them with the 120-hour Master Certificate to learn the essentials of teaching English first (check out the 240-Hour Master Certificate and Teaching English Online Bundle).
+Experienced teachers can bundle the two courses to earn a 120-hour Specialized TEFL/TESOL Certificate, while new teachers often opt to combine them with the 120-hour Master Certificate to learn the essentials of teaching English first (check out the 240-hour Master Certificate and Teaching English Online Bundle).

 In this course, you’ll complete 10 hours of tutor-guided online preparation, five hours of EFL teacher observation, and five hours of hands-on teaching practice in a real EFL classroom.
-This course has been recommended for one semester hour of lower-division undergraduate college credit and graduates earn two CEUs.
+The course can be completed from anywhere in the world, working at your own pace during the three-month course timeframe.

 How can I get college credit for Bridge TEFL/TESOL courses?

 How you get the university credit for your Bridge TEFL/TESOL course depends on whether you opt to earn the transferrable credits recommended by ACE CREDIT or you take a course that is a pathway to a specific degree program at a partner university.

 ACE CREDIT transcript for the Bridge Master Certificate, IDELTOnline, or Specialized Teaching English Online Certification